sderosiaux/text-ellipsis/README.md

 ## Why

-You always want to cut long strings.
+You always want to cut off long strings.

 ## Install